 Myth: There are long-term side effects of the COVID-19 vaccine.

-Myth: The coronavirus vaccine is not safe because it was developed so rapidly.
+Myth: The COVID-19 vaccine is not safe because it was developed so rapidly.

 Truth: Many companies invested significant resources in order to quickly develop a vaccine for COVID-19.
 The severe nature of the global pandemic necessitated a timely response.
 Regardless, this does not mean that the pharmaceutical companies that developed COVID-19 vaccines ignored safety protocols and overlooked testing.
 The vaccines have no materials in them that would make them unsafe.